mems/calepin/User Interface and experience/UI - UX.md

 It's hard to use the keyboard with it.

-Don't use select if you have less than 5 choices or more than 15 choices.
+Don't use select if you have less than 5 choices or more than 15 choices or choice label is more that 30 chars.
 Use instead:

 - stepper (number input) for small adjustments (like number of passengers for flight booking)
 - radio groups or segmented controls for all in one place (like class of travel) or few quantities (filter: any, 1+, 2+, 3+, 4+, 5+)